March 26, 2021

-Given the variety of wood pellet heating options and individual consumer preferences, there is really no such thing as a "best type of wood pellet," or "best overall wood pellet brand."
-There is, though, a "best wood pellet for you."
+Given the array of wood pellet heating options and individual consumer preferences, there’s truly no definitive “best type of wood pellet,” or “best overall wood pellet brand.”
+However, there is a “best wood pellet for you.”
 How do you choose?
-Ask yourself these questions:
+Consider these questions:

 Which pellets are better - hardwood or softwood?

-For traditional wood burning stoves, hardwood firewood is usually considered better because it burns longer and has more heat energy.
-With wood pellets this is not the case.
-Wood pellets are compressed, so the density of both hardwood and softwood pellets is about the same.
-Depending on the species of wood and other factors, softwood pellets can have 10-20% more BTU per weight than hardwood pellets because softwoods have resins in them that have a higher heating value than wood fiber.
+Traditional hardwood firewood is favored for its longer burn time and higher heat energy in wood-burning stoves.
+However, with wood pellets this is not necessarily the case.
+Both hardwood and softwood pellets have similar density due to compression.
+Depending on the species of wood and other factors, softwood pellets can have 10-20% more BTU per weight than hardwood pellets due to the resin content in softwoods offering higher heating value.

 What's the difference between regular and premium grade?

-Even though some wood pellet producers manufacture a "regular" grade and a "premium" grade, there is no set standard for these labels.
-It's best to know the differences.
+Even though some wood pellet producers manufacture a “regular” grade and a “premium” grade, there is no set standard for these labels.
+It’s important to understand the differences.
 For example, pellets can be made from:

 • A single species of wood